Adapted from a 2017 National Conference Presentation by Julie Jansen

 - Validating or revising your goals

-Ideally, networking should be an embedded, ongoing part of your day-to-day life, not something that is strictly event-driven.
-To make that the case, you need to have a plan.
+Ideally, networking should be an embedded, ongoing part of your day-to-day life, not something that is strictly event-driven - and having a networking plan can help you make sure that happens.
 Here are some guidelines:

 - Commit to the idea that you are going to take networking seriously.